 The occupation code you requested, 15-1071.01 (Computer Security Specialists), is no longer in use.
 In the future, please use 15-1122.00 (Information Security Analysts) instead.

-Sample of reported job titles: Information Technology Specialist, Data Security Administrator, Information Security Analyst, Information Security Officer, Computer Specialist, Information Security Specialist, Information Systems Security Analyst, Computer Security Specialist, Information Security Manager, Information Technology Security Analyst
+Sample of reported job titles: Data Security Administrator, Information Security Officer, Information Security Specialist, Information Systems Security Analyst, Information Systems Security Officer (ISSO), Information Technology Security Analyst (IT Security Analyst), Information Technology Specialist, Network Security Analyst, Security Analyst, Systems Analyst

 - Encrypt data transmissions and erect firewalls to conceal confidential information as it is being transmitted and to keep out tainted digital transfers.

 - Perform risk assessments and execute tests of data processing system to ensure functioning of data processing activities and security measures.

 - Modify computer security files to incorporate new software, correct errors, or change individual access status.